ckdextergames/Icarus_mods/README.md

 __Superdeluxe Combo__ (Direct link: https://bit.ly/CKDcombo)

-This all-in-one package encompasses all three mods above (including the Bananapants version of Suit Modules), but also integrates the following:
+This all-in-one package integrates the following:

-* ~~Floof_ModifiedLevelignMod (as-is)~~ Problems with this mod, suggest using the temp fix version - see post by JimK72 by JimK72
 * The expansive WZG Icarus-balance-overhaul mod, tweaked thusly:
+   * Rope from fiber can be crafted on the Character in addition to the Crafting Bench (as of week 57 update)
    * The Larkwell Beta bakcpack has higher stats (more slots, reduced carry weights, increased ammo capacity and reload speed for rifles, etc)
    * Much higher chances to mine a voxel in one swing and harvest a tree with one chop
    * More food buff slots